muratcangencturk/prompter/README.md

 Simply open `index.html` in any modern web browser.
 You can double‑click the file or use your browser's **Open File** option.
 No server setup is required.

-When served from a local web server (for example `python3 -m http.server`) the app installs a small service worker that caches `index.html`, `tailwind.js`, `lucide.min.js`, `prompts.js` and the logo in `icons/logo.svg`.
+When served from a local web server (for example `python3 -m http.server`) the app installs a small service worker that caches `index.html`, `tailwind.js`, `lucide.min.js`, all of the `prompts/*.json` files and the logo in `icons/logo.svg`.
 After an initial visit you can disconnect from the network and the generator will still load and function normally.

 ### Versioning